shreyavala/hotel-reservation-app/README.md

 # HotelApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.

 ## About

 This is a simple hotel reservation application built using Angular, Bootstrap, html, and css.
 You can create, view, and edit reservations.
+This project was inspired by an Angular udemy course by Jannick Leismann.

 **Note - commented out code that was used to setup a mockapi and retrieve/update reservation data.
 Reverted to localStorage logic temporariliy